gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 - **NAME:** A friendly name for the catalog item in |morpheus|
 - **CODE:** An optional shortcode for coded naming schemes or programmatic reference
+- **DESCRIPTION:** An optional description identifying the catalog item
 - **CATEGORY:** Select an existing category or enter a new one.
 When provisioning from the catelog, items can be filtered by category
-- **DESCRIPTION:** An optional description identifying the catalog item
+- **LABELS:** A comma-separated list of descriptive strings which can be used to categorize the Catalog Item.
+The Catalog Items list view page can be filtered by labels to make them easier to find
 - **ENABLED:** When checked, this catalog item will be available for provisioning
 - **FEATURED:** When checked, this catalog item will be given special visibility in the Service Catalog Persona view
 - **ALLOW QUANTITY:** When checked, an additional field is added to the order page allowing users to order multiple copies.
 If this option is enabled, ensure your configuration supports that flexibility (such as when IP or load balancer details are specified)
 - **VISIBILITY:** Set to private to keep the catalog item available only to users in the current Tenant.
 Master Tenant administrators may set catalog items to public to make them viewable and usable by Subtenant users
 - **LOGO:** Select or upload a logo to be associated with this catalog item
+- **DARK LOGO:** If desired, set an alternate logo for use when the dark theme is applied to the |morpheus| appliance
 - **CONFIGURE:** Click :guilabel:`CONFIGURE` to use the familiar App provisioning wizard to tie Blueprint and App deployment configuration to the Catalog Item
 - **APP SPEC:** Inject App spec here for any fields required to provision an App from your Blueprint.
 You may also inject any overrides to the existing Blueprint spec that are desired.
 App Spec configuration must be YAML, a simple example that names the App and sets the Group and Cloud is included below: